safesoftware/FMETraining/ServerAdmin5JobScalabilityandManagement/Exercise6_JobQueues.md

 ![](./Images/4.206.Ex1.VerifyJobQueue_Success.png)

-Go back to *Jobs &gt; Completed* to verify that the job was sent to the correct engine.
+Go back to *Jobs &gt; Completed*, click on the customize columns icon in the right corner under filters, add the engine and queue to the columns.
+This will allow you verify that the job was sent to the correct engine and queue.

 ![](./Images/4.207.Ex1.CompletedJobQueue.png)